 Running configure takes awhile.
 While running, it prints some messages telling which features it is checking for.
-It also prints a reminder for things to do after installation.

 - 2. Type make to compile the package. - 3.
 Type make install to install the programs and any data files and documentation. - 4.
 You can remove the program binaries and object files from the source code directory by typing make clean.
 To also remove the files that configure created (so you can compile the package for a different kind of computer), type make distclean.
 There is also a make maintainer-clean target, but that is intended mainly for the package's developers.
-If you use it, you may have to get all sorts of other programs in order to regenerate files that came with the distribution. - 5.
-Since you've installed a library don't forget to run ldconfig !
+If you use it, you may have to get all sorts of other programs in order to regenerate files that came with the distribution.

+5. Since you have installed a library don't forget to run ldconfig!